 The ilioinguinal nerve is smaller than the iliohypogastric nerve and is sometimes so small that it joins with the iliohypogastric nerve where it enters the quadratus lumborum.
 In this instance, a branch of the iliohypogastric nerve will then take its place.
 The ilioinguinal nerve can sometimes be absent and in this case, the iliohypogastric nerve will then supply its territory.

-The ilioinguinal nerve has both a sensory and motor role.
-The nerve supplies sensory fibres to the transversus abdominus and internal oblique muscles.
+The nerve supplies sensory fibers to the transversus abdominus and internal oblique muscles.
 It also supplies the anteromedial aspect of the skin of the thigh, the skin covering the upper scrotum and the skin over the root of the penis in males or the skin over the mons pubis and labium majus in females.

 The ilioinguinal nerve is susceptible to damage during abdominal surgery or from trauma to the abdominal wall.
-Injury to the ilioinguinal nerve can lead to weakening of the transversus abdominus and internal oblique muscles, which can lead to the development of an inguinal hernia.
+Injury to the ilioinguinal nerve can lead to a weakening of the transversus abdominus and internal oblique muscles, which can lead to the development of an inguinal hernia.
 Moreover, inguinal incisions carried out to repair inguinal hernias are a high-risk incision and may injure the ilioinguinal nerve.
 The nerve may also be damaged if it is included in the suture during incision closure causing nerve entrapment.
 Injury to the nerve can result in pain in the sensory distribution described above.

-Both ilioinguinal nerve damage and entrapment during an inguinal hernia repair can lead to Post-Herniorraphy Pain Syndrome or inguinodynia, which is chronic pain in the groin region lasting for greater than 3 months following inguinal hernia repair surgery, otherwise known as a herniorraphy.
+Both ilioinguinal nerve damage and entrapment during an inguinal hernia repair can lead to Post-Herniorraphy Pain Syndrome or inguinodynia, which is a chronic pain in the groin region lasting for greater than 3 months following inguinal hernia repair surgery, otherwise known as a herniorrhaphy.
 This can be treated with analgesia or physical therapy but these have been shown to have little effect.
-Ilioinguinal nerve block has been shown to be effective in reducing groin pain following herniorraphy.
+Ilioinguinal nerve block has been shown to be effective in reducing groin pain following herniorrhaphy.
 Nerve blocks can temporarily and reversibly block nerve transmission, leading to pain relief.